 Press Release 30th November: CARNEGIE LIBRARY ASSOCIATIONPatrons: Rt Hon.
 Lord Lester of Herne Hill and Lady Lester

-CARNEGIE LIBRARY ASSOCIATION READY TO STEP INThe Carnegie Library Association is not surprised at the continued failure of the Carnegie Community Trust’s bid to take over the Carnegie Library and now the seeming disarray within the Trust.
-Their proposals were drawn up in secret, had no community support, and to this day the public do not know what their plans are in any detail, in spite of the fact that Lambeth appears to have given £100,000 of Council Tax payers’ money to support them.
+CARNEGIE LIBRARY ASSOCIATION READY TO STEP INThe Carnegie Library Association is not surprised at the continued failure of the Carnegie Community Trust's (CCT's) bid to take over the Carnegie Library and now the seeming disarray within the CCT.
+Their proposals were drawn up in secret, had no community support, and to this day the public do not know what their plans are in any detail, in spite of the fact that Lambeth appears to have given £ 100,000 of Council Tax payer's money to support them.

-Our Association, whose community-backed bid was rejected by the Council (a decision that is still under appeal), is fully-prepared to step up to the plate and start discussions with Lambeth on our plans to run the Library and associated activities for the benefit of the whole community.
-In contrast to the Trust, the Association:
+Our Association, whose community-backed bid was rejected by the Council (despite being assessed at a similar level to the CCT), is fully-prepared to step up to the plate and start discussions with Lambeth on our plans to run the Library and associated activities for the benefit of the whole community.
+In contrast to the CCT, the Association:

 - Includes the provision of the library as one of its constitutional purposes.